Newbies Guide to Trail Running

 As an aside

-I always hear that women are worried about having muscles.
+I always hear that some women are worried about having muscles.
 I find this a sad indictment on our society, but that is what people feel and I respect that.
 However, resistance training will not give you big muscles unless you really train for it.
 People spend years trying to get a muscular physique.
 I can guarantee that 6 months weight training will probably make only one observable change – people may comment that you look good!

 As I mentioned before I am not a trainer, but there are plenty around who will talk to you about your goals.
 Don’t be afraid to ask questions – if you are worried about muscles, or anything else for that matter, ask the experts.